wackelpudding/training/README.md

-# training
+# Training
-some python training
+Some exercises from Automate the Boring stuff with python